 Widget initialization

-Triggered on the order confirmation page (and optionally the account order-detail page) when an order requires identity verification.
+Triggered on the order confirmation page (and optionally the account order-detail or order tracking page) when an order requires identity verification.

 /widget.js) is then loaded directly from https://api.shiptoverified.com to render the verification interface.
 This file is served by the ShipToVerified service and is part of the core service functionality (similar to how payment processors serve their checkout scripts).Webhook (inbound)

-ShipToVerified sends a signed POST request to /wp-json/shiptoverified/v1/webhook when a verification event occurs (e.g., customer completes or fails verification, or the verified shipping address changes).
+ShipToVerified sends a signed POST request to /wp-json/shiptoverified/v1/webhook when a verification event occurs (e.g., the customer completes verification, the verified shipping address changes, the address cannot be validated, or address validation is awaiting customer input).

 ShipToVerified may request full order details via GET /wp-json/shiptoverified/v1/order/{id} to display order context inside the ShipToVerified merchant dashboard.